Lightning-AI/pytorch-lightning/docs/Trainer/Checkpointing.md

-i Lightning can automate saving and loading checkpoints.
+Lightning can automate saving and loading checkpoints.

 ---
 ### Model saving